Board of Directors

-Mark House holds a Florida Class “A” General Contractor’s license as well as an engineering degree specializing in aerospace engineering.
+Mark House, Lead Independent Director, holds a Florida Class “A” General Contractor’s license as well as an engineering degree specializing in aerospace engineering.
 A 1980 graduate of the United States Military Academy at West Point, he served for more than five years on active duty.
 Joining The Beck Group in 1999, Mark was responsible for developing the firm’s new Integrated Services Division, incorporating real estate and design/build work, including land and finance acquisition services.
 In 2002, he was selected to be the Chief Human Resource Officer for the company and moved to the corporate headquarters in Dallas.
 There, he was responsible for all benefits, training, recruiting, compensation, personnel management and leadership development for the company.
 During his tenure in Dallas, The Beck Group was selected for various awards honoring a quality work environment, including a ranking on Fortune Magazine’s “Top Places to Work” list.

 Dennis Manelli is a Tampa, Florida native – who appreciates the significant impact the Hendry family has made on the Tampa Bay area, the Port and the entire state of Florida.
 Dennis considers it an honor and a privilege to serve as General Counsel to Hendry Marine Industries (HMI) and its various subsidiaries.